 Now, my prime reason in writing this is in behalf of our beloved Brother Homer L. King.
 Do not misunderstand me to say that Brother King is not being adequately cared for, but are all of the congregations with whom he has labored the past thirty years participating financially for his care as they ought?
-My home church each month for an indefinite period of time.
+My home church at Healdton, Okla. has agreed to send a contribution each month for an indefinite period of time.